 2. Fiber Type: Polyester and nylon are the two most prominent synthetic fibers naturally ready to block UV light.
 Natural fibers like cotton or linen tend to be more open.
 They are less effective in regard to protection quotients unless their spacing is very tight.
 While you can find specially treated versions of almost any fabric, the best starting point is a fiber and structure that are naturally protective.

-3. Color: Darker colors take up more UV rays than lighter colors.
+3. Color: Darker pigments (carbon black or deep navy) act as broad-spectrum UV absorbers, converting UV radiation into harmless heat more efficiently than pale pigments.
 For example, a black fabric will have a higher natural UPF than an identical white one.
 This is due to the radiation absorbing property of dyes.

 Conclusion: Choose Structure for Lasting Protection